 I’m so excited that Memorial Day is on May 30 this year.
 There’s a good reason.

-That was the official date (1868-1970) until Congress passed the Uniform Monday Holiday Act to create three-day holidays and the last Monday in May became the day to celebrate Memorial Day.
+That was the official date (1868-1970) until Congress passed the Uniform Monday Holiday Act, which created three-day holidays and the last Monday in May became the day to celebrate Memorial Day.

-An obscure fact I realize, but there’s a reason for remembering it.
-Many, many years ago hubby-dear and I chose Memorial Day for our wedding ceremony.
+An obscure fact I realize, but there’s a reason I remember it.
+Many, many years ago, hubby-dear and I chose Memorial Day for our wedding ceremony.

-Back then we were financially strapped students from equally financially strapped families.
+Back then, we were financially strapped students from equally financially strapped families.
 Plus, time off from work for a wedding or honeymoon was out of the question.
-That particular year Memorial Day fell on Thursday, May 30 which meant an extra day off work for us and our families.
+That particular year, Memorial Day fell on Thursday, May 30, which meant an extra day off work for our families and us.

 To save more expense, I wore my mother’s wedding dress, which she’d worn twenty-five years earlier.

-My mother is in the dress in the picture top left.
-I’m in the picture below her wearing the dress, and the larger picture is our daughter in the dress for her wedding, twenty-five years later.
+My mother is in the picture, top left.
+I’m in the picture below her, wearing the dress, and the larger picture is our daughter in the dress for her wedding, twenty-five years later.